NebulaServices/Nebula/README.md

 ## Environment

-- There are a couple of environment variables for incognito.
+- There are a couple of environment variables for nebula.
 Most of the time, the defaults are fine, but there are instances where you may not want certain options enabled or certain things running.

 | Variable               | Description                                                                                              | Default |
 |------------------------|----------------------------------------------------------------------------------------------------------|---------|